 |

-This GE 12AY7 tube has gray plates and a halo getter.
-The white print on the glass has the GE logo and 12AY7 is etched in the glass with the dot pattern typical of GE tubes.
-Tube tests as new with balanced sections and very low noise.
+This GE 6072A tube is a military spec 12AY7 type tube.
+It has black plates and a halo getter.
+The green print on the glass has the GE logo and reads JAN-6072A.
+Tube tests as new with balanced sections and preamp grade noise levels.

 |

-The late 1950s GE 12AY7 tubes in this precisely matched pair have gray plates.
-The white print on the glass has the GE logo (labels may be partial or missing).
-Both tubes tests as new with balanced sections and very low noise.
+The 1968 GE 6072A tubes in this precisely matched pair are military spec 12AY7 type tubes.
+They have black plates and halo getters.
+The green print on the glass has the GE logo and reads JAN-6072A.
+Both tubes test as new with phono grade noise levels.

 |